Saltwater Pier Fishing From Start to Finish

 Clear water requires longer leaders and natural colored baits.
 Fish can see line and reject obvious presentations.
 Scale down tackle when visibility exceeds 6 feet.

 Stirred up water after storms concentrates fish near structure.
-They cannot hunt efficiently in murky conditions and hold tight to familiar areas.
 Fish close to pilings when clarity drops below 2 feet.

 Seasonal Patterns